Random Color Generator

 How many colors does the random color picker choose from?

 As colour is simply visible light at a certain frequency, there are, for practical purposes, an infinite number of colors since the frequency range can be divided almost infinitely.
 The human eye is pretty good at what it does and can distinguish between about 10 million colors .
 In theory, we could draw a random color from that infinity.

 However, most modern screens and monitors can reproduce over 16 million colors and so this is also the range of colors our color generator picks between.
-16,777,216 colors, to be precise.
+It's virtual "color wheel" consists of 16,777,216 colors, to be precise.